EvgenyTernovoy/rag-bot/knowledge_base/Arth%C3%A9zia.md

 ## Overview

-Arthézia was a World and the homeworld of Professor Adazian Loh'Khar.
-His family lived on the World while he worked for the Flight Unlimited Group, an Imperial-aligned corporation.
+Arthézia was a World and The homeworld of Professor Adazian Loh'Khar.
+His family lived on The World while he worked for The Flight Unlimited Group, an Imperial-aligned corporation.
 The corporation threatened to injure Loh'Khar's family if he stopped working for them.

-## Behind the scenes
+## Behind The scenes

-This World is not mentioned in the The Essential Atlas.
+This World is not mentioned in The The Essential Atlas.

 ## Sources